hfu-graph-ml/interface/README.md

 ## Developer Setup

-It is highly recommended to develop this project inside a ython virtual environment (VENV).
+It is highly recommended to develop this project inside a python virtual environment (VENV).
 To get started run the following commands in your favourite shell (on Linux).
 For further infos how the setup a VENV on Windows see [here](https://docs.python.org/3/library/venv.html#creating-virtual-environments).